-Sometimes, a simple grilled dish can surprise you.
-Teppanyaki is one style of grilling that’s not just delicious, but also pleasing to watch.
 There’s an art to preparing high-quality ingredients on a hot iron plate, to be served at the optimum temperature and juiciness.
-As you watch it sizzle right before your eyes, the anticipation building as new aromas are released, you’ll understand that cooking can be entertainment, especially when prepared by a skilled teppanyaki chef.
+As you watch it sizzle right before your eyes, the anticipation building as new aromas are released, you’ll come to understand that cooking can be entertainment, especially when prepared by a skilled teppanyaki chef.

 What is Teppanyaki?